Water for Wildlife: Bird Baths and Backyard Ponds

 The required maintenance for your pond depends on many factors, including the pond location, whether you use a pump or a filter, the number of plants you add, and whether you keep fish.
 Often a small pond requires more maintenance than a larger one, since larger ponds tend to have a more balanced ecosystem.

-In winter, both the fish and the floating plants in larger ponds can remain as long as the bottom of the pond does not freeze.
-You can add a heater to the pond in winter.
+In the winter, both the fish and the floating plants in larger ponds can remain as long as the bottom of the pond does not freeze.
+You can add a heater to the pond in the winter.
 Many types are available; the size will depend on the pond size and how deep the water is.
 Suppliers of aquatic plants and fish can help you select a heater.
 If you are unsure whether your pond will freeze or don’t want to install a heater, you can remove the fish and place them in an aquarium for the winter and store the plants with their pots in a cool place until spring.

 As spring approaches, you may want to empty and clean your pond.
 As plants die and materials accumulate on the bottom, occasional removal of debris is necessary.
 A pond that is balanced should not require yearly draining and cleaning.
 Smaller ponds may require emptying every two to three years; larger ponds may go longer.
 All the water needs to be removed and fish and plants placed in a temporary location.
 Mud and debris are removed from the bottom and any repairs can be made to the lining at this point.
 This is also a good time to add new plants, or to divide and repot overgrown or root-bound plants.